What are we?

 Equity & Contribution

 We know that we don’t live or work in a vacuum.
-We are part of the South Lake Union neighborhood and the greater Seattle community.
+We are part of the Wallingford neighborhood and the greater Seattle community.
 In developing our programs, courses, events, workshops, and tools, we solicit input so we can represent the needs and wants of our community.

 Because makers are full human beings, we care about more than just making.
 We come to the space with concerns about our families, neighborhoods, communities, workplaces, government, environment, etc. We care deeply about social equity, access to opportunities, and the heart and soul of Seattle.
 We value open-source materials, and share knowledge, resources, and relationships so that the creation playing-field is level.
 It is not enough to just make things – we also make transformations in our community.